 - About Our Program

-- Inmates will receive instruction in Animal Care by performing daily cleaning and sanitizing of the kennels and cages, feeding the animals, and through training interaction.
+- Inmates receive instruction in Animal Care by performing daily cleaning and sanitizing of the kennels and cages, feeding the animals, and through training interaction.
 Inmates will also participate in educational programs such as GED, ESL, and Job Readiness.
+Additionally, inmates receive an introduction to kennel maintenance by making general repairs.

-- Adoption applications are processed through the El Paso Humane Society and the Animal Rescue League of El Paso.
+- Adoption applications are processed through the Animal Rescue League of El Paso.

 - Animal Rescue League of El Paso